• RegApp - Federated Login Services (FeLS)

 • Integration of external research communities

-Source code and availability
+Source Code and Availability

-Mailing list: regapp-users∂lists.kit.edu
+https://gitlab.kit.edu/kit/reg-app/regapp-parent Mailing list: regapp-users∂lists.kit.edu

 Login Helmholtz-AAI